- Fine Arts

 In Fifth Grade English, we strive to develop close readers, clear and expressive writers, and critical thinkers.
 Using literature as our hub, we’ll explore figurative language, theme, and thesis.
 As a class, we read and analyze Wonder; Wishtree; Seedfolks; A Wrinkle in Time; When You Reach Me; The Phantom Tollbooth; and Tom Sawyer.
 Students are also formally introduced to poetry and will explore a selection of short stories.
 We believe an expanding vocabulary enhances understanding and expression, so students will have weekly vocabulary assessments.
 Integrated with the reading, using IXL Online Grammar, students will study basic grammar topics, such as parts of a sentence, parts of speech, and phrases.
 This will help students improve mechanics and usage, and the concepts can be quickly implemented in writing.
 For some students, this is an introduction to structured grammar.
 Writing is a central aspect of our curriculum.
 Fifth graders will explore the entire writing process, from pre-writing to revision.
 Writing assignments include informal meditations on a theme, a variety of creative pieces, and expository essays about literature.

-Prerequisite: An inexpensive digital camera labeled with a strap and memory card.
+You will need an inexpensive digital camera labeled, including a strap and memory card.

-Photography class will be an exciting mix of studio work, outside projects and beginning Photoshop on the computer.
-Students will have opportunities to photograph at school and at home and combine those with fun and creative projects in the classroom.
+This quarter long photography class is an exciting mix of studio work, outside projects, and beginning Photoshop on the computer.
+Students will have opportunities to photograph at school, and at home, to combine them with fun and creative projects in the classroom.

-Lower School Drama is an elective course designed to give students an overview of theatre from multiple perspectives.
-Through various projects and exercises, fifth and sixth graders explore elements of acting and performance.
+This quarter long course is designed to give students an overview of theatre from multiple perspectives.
+Through various projects and exercises, 5/6th graders explore elements of acting and performance.
 Special emphasis is placed on physical acting through pantomime and on verbal acting through readers theatre and storytelling.
 Students also work with ensemble-building and interaction with their peers.

 The fifth grade course is an engaging exploration of American history from the pre-Columbian period to the end of Reconstruction.
 Major topics covered during the year include exploration and colonization, the American Revolution and Constitution, western expansion, antebellum culture and society, the Civil War, and Reconstruction.
 Throughout the year, students are instructed in note taking skills, research skills, and report writing as preparation for more advance work in social studies.
 The course employs class discussion and cooperative learning exercises to communicate to students the importance of both effective oral and written communication.

-Mathematics Course I builds on the student’s previous mastery of whole number operations, including long division.
-Concepts covered are factorization; reasoning and operations with fractions, decimals, percents; geometry; measurement; probability and statistics; and problem solving strategies.
-The curriculum establishes the mathematical foundation needed to succeed in future math courses by fostering the students’ ability to solve problems, reason, and communicate mathematically.
+Mathematics Course II builds on the students' previous mastery of whole number operations.
+Concepts covered are factorization; reasoning and operations with fractions, decimals, and percents; geometry; measurement; the standard algorithms for multiplication and division; probability and statistics; and problem-solving strategies.
+The curriculum establishes the mathematical foundation needed to succeed in future math courses by fostering the student's ability to solve problems, reason, and communicate mathematically.

-This first course in science is designed to stimulate interest in the life, physical, and earth sciences.
+This first course in science is designed to stimulate interest in the life, physical and earth sciences.
 It explores problem solving through the use of the scientific method and introduces many modern tools of science.
-This project-oriented approach to scientific topics includes the tools of science, scientific measurement, Earth’s weather and energy resources, flight and space exploration, environmental resources, human organ systems, kitchen chemistry, magnetism, and electricity.
+This project-oriented approach to scientific topics includes the tools of science, scientific measurement, models and designs, populations and ecosystems, electronics, and rocketry.
 Laboratory activities are taken from a variety of sources.
 Field trips to area exhibits, museums, and nature centers supplement the classroom experience.
-Students are required to complete a science fair project for display, which competes with other fifth grade projects.
+Students end the fifth-grade year constructing and launching stage II rockets.

 Fifth Graders follow a Rotation (one quarter each of French, Latin, Mandarin, and Spanish)